GitTeaching/Data-Structures-Algorithms-in-Python/README.md

 # Data-Structures-Algorithms-in-Python

-Implementing Data Structures &amp; Algorithms in Python.
+Implementing Data Structures and Algorithms in Python.